humberto-rodrigz/humberto-rodrigz/README.md

 # 👋 Welcome!

-I'm Humberto, a fullstack developer with a strong passion for frontend experiences.
+I'm **Humberto**, a fullstack developer with a strong passion for frontend experiences.

 ---

-🚀 Focused on React, JavaScript, and building clean, responsive UIs
+- 🚀 Focus on **React**, **JavaScript**, and frontend development
-🧩 Skilled in developing fullstack applications from scratch
+- 🧩 Skilled in developing fullstack applications from scratch
-🎨 Passionate about UX/UI design and delivering smooth user experiences
-🛠️ Constantly learning and improving with every project
+- 🛠️ Constantly learning and improving with every project

 ---

-## 🧰 Technologies & Tools

 <p align="center">
   <a href="https://skillicons.dev">